Documentation

 Kernel Core

-src/kernel.c initializes terminal, interrupt subsystem, lock-state UI updates, shell command dispatch, memmap rendering, PMM/heap stats, and dynamic shell buffering.
+src/kernel.c initializes terminal, interrupt subsystem, lock-state UI updates, shell command dispatch, memmap rendering, PMM/heap diagnostics (including integrity, compact triage, stress, fragmentation, histogram, and leak-trace views), and dynamic shell buffering via shared formatting utilities.

 Display